 The Education Lecture started in 2014 with former Secretary for Education, Baroness Estelle Morris, presenting the first inspiring lecture.

-It is with great pleasure that Arts & Media School Islington announce the guest speaker for the 4th Trustees’ Education Lecture on Thursday 27 April 2017.
+On Thursday 27 April 2017, we hosted our fourth annual Trustees’ Lecture.
 Sir Matthew Bourne OBE, widely hailed as the UK’s most popular and successful choreographer and director, will be in conversation with Sarah Crompton former Arts Editor-in-Chief and Dance Critic at The Telegraph.

 Sir Tim Brighouse enthralled 150 guests by reflecting on his career and giving insights into his philosophy on teaching and learning.
 He commended Ms Osagie on her vision and leadership which has ‘taken this school to a place that no one ever dreamed it could achieve’.
 The Trustees Education Lecture has become an event that refreshes our commitment to education, the arts and ‘finding the song’ in every child.

 The evening raised £1,500 towards enrichment activities for disadvantaged students.
 Last year 35 Year 10 GCSE Art students benefited from a weekend at the Yorkshire Sculpture Park.

 Arts and Media School Islington were pleased to welcome Grayson Perry CBE as guest speaker for this year’s Education Lecture on Wednesday 14 January speaking on the topic of ‘Why don’t you get a proper job?’ .
 The Trustees of Islington Arts and Media School founded the first inspiring Education Lecture in 2014 in order to celebrate and launch the school’s Barton Theatre.